Skip to main content

 Prior Lake popped Apple Valley’s dream bubble in the Class 4A volleyball semifinals Thursday, rallying from a first-set loss to win three sets in a row and advance to Saturday’s Class 4A championship match with a 14-25, 25-22, 26-24, 25-14 victory.

-Apple Valley was making its first state tournament appearance in nearly a quarter century.
-The Eagles played what could have been called the highlight match Wednesday’s quarterfinals, upsetting No. 2 seed East Ridge by rallying in the fourth and fifth set.
+Apple Valley was making its first state tournament appearance in nearly a quarter-century.
+The Eagles played what could have been called the highlight match of Wednesday’s quarterfinals, upsetting No. 2 seed East Ridge by rallying in the fourth and fifth set.

 Prior Lake had defeated Apple Valley in three sets in October.
 The Lakers players needed to settle in and play the way they did in that previous match.